IMC-GER/phpBB-Image-upload-use-ImageMagick/imcger/imgupload/README.md

 - Go to "ACP" > "Customise" > "Manage extensions" and enable the "Image upload use ImageMagick" extension.

 ## Changelog

+### v1.5.0 (16-06-2025)
+- Fixed Language variables are lost when 'Create thumbnail' is deactivated.
+- Fixed Error message from Composer Validator
+- Fixed Each PHP statement must be on a line by itself
+- Set max php version to 8.4, min version to 7.4
+- Changed PHP code has been updated to include data types for the variable
+- Changed security query in the Ajax controller
+- Changed sql query from string to array
+- Revised language files
+- Moved twig macros in separate file

 ### v1.4.6 (14-07-2024)
 - Changed Determining the image file size.